-It’s possible your plan places other limits on this type of coverage.
+It’s possible your health insurance plan places other limits on chiropractor coverage.
 If you’re not sure when or how or how much your plan covers chiropractic care, contact your insurer.

-According to various sources, session costs range from $30 to $200.
+Chiropractor session costs range from $30 to $200, according to various sources.

 Keep in mind there are a couple of different components to “chiropractic services.”
 For instance, there’s the initial consultation.
 Then there are the therapy sessions that come after that.

-You may pay nothing for the initial consultation--even if you don’t have health insurance.
-As for the sessions that follow, you’ll probably pay around $100 for each of them without insurance coverage.
+You may pay nothing for the initial consultation — even if you don’t have health insurance.
+As for the sessions that follow, you’ll probably pay around $100 for each chiropractor visit without insurance coverage.
 That’s just an estimate, though.
 Some chiropractors charge less per session, while others charge more.
-(Sometimes a lot more.)

-A few different factors go into how much you pay for chiropractic care.
+Several different factors play a role in how much you pay for chiropractic care.
 Some of the most common are:

 Much like it helps to shop around for health insurance, it helps to shop around for chiropractors, too.
 Don’t just go with the first one you come across while searching on line or the one that’s closest to where you live.
 Spend some time researching your options before you decide.

 We can help you find good rates on health insurance

 What can I do if my health insurance won’t pay for chiropractic care?